Chuck Yeager, groundbreaking test pilot who first broke sound barrier, dies at 97

 Fr @VictoriaYeage11 It is w/ profound sorrow, I must tell you that my life love General Chuck Yeager passed just before 9pm ET.
 An incredible life well lived, America’s greatest Pilot, & a legacy of strength, adventure, & patriotism will be remembered forever.— Chuck Yeager (@GenChuckYeager) December 8, 2020

-Yeager was a flying ace in the Air Force during World War II and later set records that included becoming the first to break the sound barrier, in 1947 over the Mojave Desert.
+Yeager was a flying ace in the Air Force - at the time a division of the U.S. Army - during World War II and later set records that included becoming the first to break the sound barrier, in 1947 over the Mojave Desert.

 DEVELOPING: This story will be updated.